-Please provide data for the 2011 cohort if available.
-If 2011 cohort data are not available, provide data for the 2010 cohort.
+Please provide data for the 2015 cohort if available.
+If 2015 cohort data are not available, provide data for the 2014 cohort.

-2010 Cohort 2011 Cohort B12 .
-Initial 2010 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2011 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2010 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2011 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2010 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
-Final 2011 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12)
+2014 Cohort 2015 Cohort B12 .
+Initial 2014 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
+Initial 2015 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
+Of the initial 2015 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

-B15.
-Completers of programs of less than two years duration (total): B15.
+B14.
+Final 2015 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
 Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total): B17.
 Completers of programs of at least two but less than four years (total): B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
-Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
-Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: